microsoft/live-share/docs/use/vscode.md

 6. **[Optional] Approve the guest**

-    By default, guests will automatically join your collaboration session and you'll be notified when they've ready to work with you.
+    By default, guests will automatically join your collaboration session and you'll be notified when they're ready to work with you.
 While this notification gives you the option to remove them from the session, you can also opt to instead require an explicit "approval" for anyone joining.

     To enable this feature, simply add the following to settings.json: